 About the estate:

 The château, owned by the Portalis family since 1752, is currently managed by Cyrille, who carries on the family tradition.
-The next generation is stepping up, with Edouard—who already works alongside his father—and Etienne.
-The advanced age of the vines (over 35 years old, on average) and the low yields produce wines that, even if they require time, are often worthy of the greatest.
-Unapproachable and harsh in their youth—the grapes are not destemmed—they are often splendid and of great character after 15 or 20 years of aging.
+The next generation is taking over, with Edouard—who is already working alongside his father—and Etienne.
+The advanced age of the vines (over 35 years old, on average) and the low yields produce wines that, although they require time to develop, are often on par with the greatest wines.
+Unapproachable and harsh in their youth—the grapes are not destemmed during harvest—they often become splendid and of great character after 15 or 20 years of aging.
 A second wine, Le Lys, is now offered by the estate.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France